Consumer Medicine Information

 medicines that increase blood pressure

-medicines for depression, such as tricyclic antidepressants and monoamine oxidase inhibitors (MAO inhibitors)
+medicines used to treat depression, such as tricyclic antidepressants and monoamine oxidase inhibitors (MAO inhibitors)

 some anticonvulsants (medicines used to treat epilepsy or fits)